hantsy/jakartaee-mvc-sample/docs/guide.md

 When running the application, and access http://localhost:8080/jakarta-mvc-sample/mvc/locale?lang=en and http://localhost:8080/jakarta-mvc-sample/mvc/locale?lang=zh-CN to see the messages changed in the *locale.xhtml* view.

-Compared to JSF, MVC is a new and young spec.
-I think it will be accepted by developers and become mature as time goes by.

 There are a few issues I encountered when writing this sample application.
 Especially, there are some blocking issues when using Apache CXF and Open Liberty.

-* I have prepared a simple tests with Arquillian Drone and Arquillian Graphene, but it is failed on  Payara embedded container(I only tests on Payara Managed and Payara Embedded).
+* I have prepared a simple test with Arquillian Drone and Arquillian Graphene, but it is [failed on  Payara embedded container](https://github.com/hantsy/jakartaee-mvc-sample/runs/543392046)(I only tests on Payara Managed and Payara Embedded).

 * The `MvcBinding` and form validation do not work on CXF/Open Liberty.

+Compared to JSF, MVC is a new and young spec.
+I think it will be accepted by developers and become mature as time goes by.

+Grab the complete [source codes](https://github.com/hantsy/jakartaee-mvc-sample) from my Github.